ajasinger/vacation-app/README.md

 This React app is a quiz to help choose your next vacation destination.

 ## Project Overview

-My goal with this project was to practice various ?? in React including components, hooks ???
+My goal with this project was to practice building components, using props, and hooks including setState() and useEffect()

-I installed npx create-react-app to build from and ????? from there.

-The ??? in wrote include:

-## Key Topics

-## App Build Process
+## App Structure & Process

 ### Components
 The components are:
-1. A title
+1. A TitleBlock component to hold the title and subtitle
-2. A questions component to hold all the multiple choice questions
+2. A QuestionsBlock component to hold all the multiple choice questions
-3. Individual multiple choice question compnents
+3. A QuestionBlock component to hold each individual multiple choice question
-3. A results component
+3. An AnswerBlock component to show the quiz results once all 3 questions are answered.

 ### JSON
-Populate JSON objects
+1. Populate JSON objects
+2. set "weights" for each answer variant (see below in Project Learnings)

-import JSON objects into App.js (see below in issues)
+3. import JSON objects into App.js

 ### setState()
-import {useState, useEffect} from 'react' into App.js so we can set initial state and useEffect to render first mount tot DOM and re-render when state changes
+1. `import {useState, useEffect} from 'react'` into App.js so we can set initial state and `useEffect()` to render first mount to DOM and re-render when state changes.

-write async function (so we don't wait for data to load to load rest of the site - "can be executed in parallel to other code that is already running without the need to wait for other code to finish before executing") called fetchData. ("a Promise is an object that represents the eventual outcome of an asynchronous operation").
+2. Write async function (so we don't wait for data to load to load rest of the site - "can be executed in parallel to other code that is already running without the need to wait for other code to finish before executing") called fetchData. ("a Promise is an object that represents the eventual outcome of an asynchronous operation").
 Use awaut keyword so it returns a promise.
 Once we get response we get the JSON version and store as json "use try/catch for error handling -- we try await-ing async function then catch any errors in try block"